 These are routine tests that are ordered to count the number and relative proportion of each of the different types of cells in the blood stream.
 They give your doctor information about the size, shape and relative maturity of the blood cells present.
 FBCs and differentials are snapshots of what is happening in the body at the time the blood is taken.
 They are used to detect cell abnormalities, determine their importance, help diagnose their cause, and monitor their course and response to treatment.
-Irregularities in cell counts, such as elevated WBC counts or low RBC counts, may be due to bone marrow disorders, but they may also be due to a variety of other temporary or chronic conditions.
+Irregularities in cell counts, such as elevated WBC counts or low RBC counts, may be due to bone marrow disorders, but they may also be due to a variety of other temporary or conditions.

 Bone marrow aspiration/biopsy

 If your doctor suspects a bone marrow disorder, he will often order a bone marrow aspiration and biopsy to actually look at the cells and tissue in the marrow.